-Children (10-12 years of age) and Adolescents (13-17 years of age)
+Prevention of mood episodes in children (10-12 years of age) and adolescents (13-17 years of age) age)

 A multicentre, parallel group, placebo-controlled, double-blind, randomised withdrawal study, evaluated the efficacy and safety of lamotrigine IR as add-on maintenance therapy to delay mood episodes in male and female children and adolescents (age 10-17 years) who had been diagnosed with bipolar I disorder and who had remitted or improved from a bipolar episode while treated with lamotrigine in combinations with concomitant antipsychotic or other mood-stabilising drugs.
 The result of the primary efficacy analysis (time to occurrence of a bipolar event - TOBE) did not reach statistical significance (p=0.0717), thus efficacy was not shown.
 In addition, safety results showed increased reporting of suicidal behaviours in lamotrigine treated patients: 5% (4 patients) in the lamotrigine arm compared to 0 in placebo (see section 4.2).